madebysimon/OPUS/About/index.md

 ---
+Hello Hamburg 👋🏼
+we‘re the new kid on the block

 We built this page to keep you closer.
 Follow our socials to be notified as soon as we are ready to share our vision.